stas1f1/techdebt-project/README.md

 ## Scorer model

 RoBERTa-based [CodeBERT by Microsoft](https://huggingface.co/microsoft/codebert-base) was chosen for fine-tuning for the function name quality scorer objective.
 While it would be logical to formulate the task in NSP format, with input like [name]<SEP>[code] with token_type_ids, RoBERTa-based models are not pre-trained for the NSP task, thus do not account for token types.
-Therefore, the task was formulated as sequence classification, with input having the same format as suggested earlier, except for using RoBERTa's </s> separator counterpart and omitting token types altogether.
+Therefore, the task was formulated as sequence classification with corresponding head used on model and input having the same format as suggested earlier, except for using RoBERTa's </s> separator counterpart and omitting token types altogether.

 Training data was split in two halves, with the first one labelled 0 (correct class) and the latter one getting fuction names replaced with random, non-coinciding permutation of names from the entire dataset and labelled 1 (incorrect class).